KaidiK/KaidiK.github.io/_pages/about.md

 [A Novel Methodological Approach to Measure Linear Trends in Health Inequalities: Proof of Concept With Adolescent Smoking in Europe](https://academic.oup.com/aje/article/192/6/963/7025827)

 [Dec 2022]   **Invited talk at CMS**, London, UK.\\
-I gave an invited talk at Computational and Methodological Statistics (CMStatistics 2022): A single framework for the analysis of effect sizes in cross-sectional and longitudinal studies.
+I gave an invited talk at the [Computational and Methodological Statistics (CMStatistics 2022)](http://www.cmstatistics.org/CMStatistics2022/index.php): _A single framework for the analysis of effect sizes in cross-sectional and longitudinal studies._